arduino/docs-content/content/hardware/05.nicla/boards/nicla-sense-me/tutorials/getting-started/getting-started.md

   gas.begin();
 ```

-The library lets us activate the sensors with a simple call of the `begin()` function.
-Automatically setting the rate and latency of the sensor.
+The library lets you activate the sensors with a simple call of the `begin()` function, automatically setting the rate and latency of the sensor.

-To print the readings in the serial monitor we use the following code, converting the readings into strings.
-With the temperature and gas values we limit the output to 4 digits so that it does not clutter the serial monitor.
+To print the readings in the Serial Monitor, you can use the following code, converting the readings into strings.
+You can limit the output of temperature and gas values to 4 digits so that they do not clutter the Serial Monitor.

 ```arduino
   Serial.println(String("acceleration: ") + accel.toString());